GAPS-Collab/Tasks/docs/MEC/notes/TKR/foam.md

 - Governing CAD model is `GAPS-TKR-MEC-310 Layer Assy Odd, Tracker. sldasm`
 - Model includes the foam below the detector layer and the detector modules
-- Model reference is for odd layers (7, 5, 3, and 1)...interface boards
+- Model reference is for odd layers (7, 5, 3, and 1)
-  facing radiator side
+- Interface boards face radiator side

 |   Foam Component   |    QTY    |  QTY  | Notes                                  |
 |:------------------:|:---------:|:-----:|:---------------------------------------|